Greater siren: Ecology and behavior

+Breeding

 Their spermatozoa possess a pair of flagella, and their courtship behavior is unknown.
-Mating occurs in February and March, with mothers guarding clutches of eggs that hatch about two months later.
+Mating occurs in February and March, and females will lay a clutch of about 500 eggs.
+After the eggs have been laid, the father will continuously fan its tail back and forth over or through the nest.
+The father will aggressively guard the nest from potential threats, including other sirens, and even the mother of the clutch.
+After 2 months, the eggs hatch, and the fathers depart from the nest.
 Youth live in shallower water than adults, often among the roots of water hyacinths.

-Distribution
+Distribution and habitat

-They inhabit the coastal plain from Washington, D.C., to Florida and Alabama.
-A population of sirens in the Rio Grande has been tentatively determined to be S. lacertina.
+Greater sirens inhabit the coastal plain from Washington, D.C., to Florida and Alabama.
+A population of sirens in the Rio Grande around Texas and Tamaulipas in Mexico was tentatively determined to be S. lacertina; however, recent studies have refuted this claim.
 Greater sirens live in wetlands, preferring those with a slow or nonexistent current and a thick layer of organic material.
 They are capable of inhabiting seasonal and permanent wetlands given their ability to aestivate, and will burrow into mud if their wetland dries up.
+They are predominately found in the deep benthic zone where aquatic insects are most abundant.
 Associated habitat for greater sirens includes vegetative ditches, and various other forms of slow, or stagnant bodies of water.
 Often during the day, they seek refuges from predators and are found under logs and various other structures.